 DUI Stop for Weaving and Swerving

-Here in Tucson, Green Valley, Sahuarita, Oro Valley and Pima County, and at the
+Here in Tucson, Green Valley, Sahuarita, Oro Valley and Pima County, and at the University of Arizona, police are fairly aggressive in DUI enforcement.

 Particularly, in the downtown, Fourth Avenue, and University corridors, and on or near Ina and Oracle Roads, police agencies tend to stop drivers late at night, especially those leaving drinking establishments, for sometimes wafer-thin traffic violations, or the sort of infractions that are routinely ignored during the day, by the entire police force but rather, selectively enforced virtually only late at night by the DUI police.